Are you an adviser? Go to Unbiased Pro

 When you contribute to a personal pension, you automatically get tax relief of 20%.

-If you’re a higher rate taxpayer, you can claim an additional 20% tax relief via your self-assessment tax return.
+If you’re a higher-rate or additional-rate taxpayer, you can claim additional tax relief via your self-assessment tax return or by contacting HMRC.

 How much should I contribute to my self-employed pension?